GUIDE · AFRICA

 Conclusion

-Mendy M, Caboux E, Lawlor RT, Wright J, Wild CP.
+Reference: Mendy M, Caboux E, Lawlor RT, Wright J, Wild CP.
 Common Minimum Technical Standards and Protocols for Biobanks Dedicated to Cancer Research.
-Lyon (FR): International Agency for Research on Cancer; 2017.
+Lyon (FR): IARC; 2017.
 PMID: 33539055.